somebox/dragonfly-demo/README.md

       @app.fetch_url(url).thumb(size).encode('jpg').to_response(env)
     end

+`@app` is an instance of the [Dragonfly app](http://markevans.github.com/dragonfly/file.GeneralUsage.html) in this context.
 Caching is provided by [Rack::Cache]() which is built in to Dragonfly.

 ## About the Demo